ivanyeors/Relinky/README.md

 ### Installation
 1. Open Figma and go to the Community tab
-2. Search for "Missing References Finder"
+2. Search for "Relinky"
 3. Click "Install"

 ### Basic Usage
 1. Select the frames or components you want to scan (or leave unselected to scan entire page)
-2. Open the plugin from Plugins > Missing References Finder
+2. Open the plugin from Plugins > Relinky
 3. Choose which references to scan for (typography, spacing, colors, etc.)
 4. Click "Start Scan" to begin the analysis